| CAMELot sample session

 Figure 19: The

-Substate Selection Menu
+Substate Selection Menu Manual setting of the per-substate

 minimum and maximum values for colour mapping: